awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 # LambdaRequestAuthorizer<a name="sam-property-api-lambdarequestauthorizer"></a>

-Configure a Lambda Authorizer to control access to your Api with a Lambda function\.
+Configure a Lambda Authorizer to control access to your API with a Lambda function\.

 For more information and examples, see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.